 It’s time to change: Mobile eCommerce is transforming

-In the US, 58% of people visit web via mobile devices, while the figure for desktop accounts for 42% (2018).
+Before digging into Magento 2 PWA, let’s take a look at these statistics.
+In the US, 58% of people visit the web via mobile devices, while the figure for desktop accounts for 42% (2018).
 The statistic shown by Perficient Digital embraces a critical fact of life for all eCommerce: the majority of their traffic comes from mobile devices and this trend seems to still take the lead in the future.

-Fortunately, grasping such this market trend, mobile site experience is being improved.
-As a result, the mobile bounce rate is recently back up a bit: the figure in 2018 is slightly lower than it was in 2016.
+Fortunately, grasping such a market trend, the mobile site experience is being improved.
+As a result, the mobile bounce rate is recently backed up a bit: the figure in 2018 is slightly lower than it was in 2016.

 What to know about PWA?

-PWA – the dream of app-like browsing experience comes true
+PWA – the dream of an app-like browsing experience comes true

 What is PWA?
 In simple, PWA = web app + native app.

-Web apps are not real application.
+Web apps are not real applications.
 Actually, they are really websites that look like native apps.
 They run on the browser and can be accessed by navigating to certain URLs.
-Users can save the web apps for further convenience by bookmark on the browser.
+Users can save the web apps for further convenience by bookmarking them on the browser.

 Native apps live on a device and can be accessed through an icon on the device’s home screen.
 They are developed especially for certain mobile platforms (Android, iOS, Windows).
 They are installed through an application store (Google Play, Apple’s App Store).

 PWA is a term to illustrate a new web development technology.
-PWA encompasses modern web technologies to deliver an app-like experience to the users right on their browsers.
+It encompasses modern web technologies to deliver an app-like experience to the users right on their browsers.

 PWA completes the two others’ limitation

-It can be seen that native apps can take full advantage of device features over web apps: camera, GPS, contact list,… But, is it wise to use native apps?
+Native apps can take full advantage of device features over web apps: camera, GPS, contact list,… But, is it wise to use native apps?
 Unfortunately, more than 50% of buyers are not willing to download mobile apps from the app store.
-The case is only possible for a small number of customers who have frequent purchase.
+The case is only possible for a small number of customers who have frequent purchases.
 Otherwise, customers prefer visiting traditional websites to make an order.

-Overall, PWA can cure all web apps and native apps matter.
-It combines features offered by the most modern browser with the benefits of mobile experience.
+Overall, PWA can cure all web apps, and native apps matter.
+It combines features offered by the most modern browser with the benefits of the mobile experience.